cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --log-driver strings                                   Logging endpoints to use for example syslog --log-opt map                                          Log driver options for cilium (default map[]) --log-system-load                                      Enable periodic logging of system load --masquerade                                           Masquerade packets from endpoints leaving the host (default true)
-      --metrics strings                                      Metrics that should be enabled or disabled from the default metric list. (+metric_foo to enable metric_foo , -metric_bar to disable metric_bar)
+      --log-driver strings                                   Logging endpoints to use for example syslog --log-opt map                                          Log driver options for cilium (default map[]) --log-system-load                                      Enable periodic logging of system load --metrics strings                                      Metrics that should be enabled or disabled from the default metric list. (+metric_foo to enable metric_foo , -metric_bar to disable metric_bar)
       --monitor-aggregation string                           Level of monitor aggregation for traces from the datapath (default "None")
       --monitor-aggregation-flags strings                    TCP flags that trigger monitor reports when monitor aggregation is enabled (default [syn,fin,rst])